leon-arie/leon-arie.github.io/README.md

 [![name](billionare-tableau.png)](https://public.tableau.com/app/profile/leon.arie/viz/Billionaires_16552642324310/Dashboard1)
 ### Purpose:
-Analyze demographic information on the top Forbes 2022 billionaires around the world and create an interactive tableau dashboard.
+Analyze demographic information on the top Forbes 2022 billionaires around the world and create an interactive Tableau dashboard.

 ### Tasks:
-1. Clean dataset and load it into tableau.
+1. Clean dataset and load it into Tableau.
 3. Create a dashboard with different demographic data to further analyze the top billionaires.